 Gas for efficient and cleaner heating

-Gas-based heating offers a means for energy efficiency gains and the introduction of renewables.
+Gas-based heating on and off the grid offers a means for energy efficiency gains and the introduction of renewables.
 The required technologies and much of the infrastructure is already in place to switch to gas in heating and cooling.

 In commercial settings gas-based combined heating and power (CHP) and combined cooling, heating and power (CCHP) systems are used to increase energy efficiency.
 These integrated systems are able to use energy that is normally lost as heat.
 For example, heat that is released from natural gas powered electricity generators can be harnessed to run space or water heaters, or commercial boilers.